If you've been thinking about getting a portable induction cooker ("PIC"), you've probably done a little bit of research.

 For more info, see Is Induction Cooking Safe? on this site.

-And please, wear sunscreen before you go outdoors, because the sun accounts for about a million cases of skin cancer a year--and is therefore way more dangerous than any household appliance.
+And please, wear sunscreen before you go outdoors, because the sun accounts for about a million cases of skin cancer a year--and is therefore much more dangerous than any household appliance.

-And if you are worried about stray magnetic fields invading your body, there is an easy way to prevent that from happening: just be careful about centering the pot in the middle of the burner.
+And if you are worried about stray magnetic fields, there is an easy way to minimize them to almost zero: just be careful about centering the pot in the middle of the burner.
 This eliminates about 95% of the stray magnetic fields given off by induction burners.